Urtica: Ecology

-Due to the stinging hairs, Urtica species are rarely eaten by herbivores, but rather provide shelter for insects, such as aphids, butterfly larvae, and moths.
+Due to the stinging hairs, Urtica species are rarely eaten by herbivores, but provide shelter for insects such as aphids, butterfly larvae, and moths.
+They are also consumed by caterpillars of numerous Lepidoptera (butterflies and moths), such as the tortrix moth Syricoris lacunana and several Nymphalidae, e.g. Vanessa atalanta, a red admiral butterfly.

+Toxicity

+Besides the stinging hairs in general, in New Zealand U. ferox is classified as a poisonous plant, most commonly upon skin contact.

 Uses

 Fabric woven of nettle fiber was found in burial sites in Denmark dating to the Bronze Age, and in clothing fabric, sailcloth, fishing nets, and paper via the process called retting (microbial enzymatic degradation, similar to linen processing).
 Other processing methods include mechanical and chemical.

-In New Zealand, U. ferox is classified among poisonous plants, most commonly upon skin contact.
+Culinary

-Urtica, called krapiva in Russian, kopriva in Macedonian, Croatian, Serbian, Bulgarian and Slovenian, and urzica in Romanian, is an ingredient in soups, omelettes, banitsa, purée, and other dishes.
+Urtica is an ingredient in soups, omelettes, banitsa, purée, and other dishes.
 In Mazandaran, northern Iran, a soup (Āsh) is made using this plant.
 Nettles were used in traditional practices to make nettle tea, juice, and ale, and to preserve cheeses, such as in Cornish Yarg.

 In folklore

-Nettles have many folklore traditions associated with them.
-The folklore mainly relates to the stinging nettle (Urtica dioica).